disdi/proposal/src/intro.md

     * Device drivers for CAN and Ethernet
     * Middleware based on AUTOSAR specification for Automotive protocols

-LibreCar embodies both CAN Bus (Controller Area Network) or over Automotive Ethernet Bus, a switched network used in the automotive field to enable supporting modern automotive protocol like
+LibreCar embodies both CAN Bus (Controller Area Network) or over Automotive Ethernet Bus, a switched network used in the automotive field to enable supporting modern automotive protocols listed below:
 * DoIP ( Diagnostics over Internet Protocol )
 * DLT ( Diagnostics Log and Trace )
 * XCP ( Universal Measurement and Calibration Protocol )